ZeusDB/zeusdb-vector-database/README.md

 print(result.summary())   # ✅ 2 inserted, ❌ 0 errors
 ```

 Each format is automatically parsed and validated internally, including support for NumPy arrays (np.ndarray).
-Errors and successes are returned in a structured BatchResult object for easy debugging and logging.
+Errors and successes are returned in a structured AddResult object for easy debugging and logging.

 <br/>